 - Osteoarthritis & Tendonitis – Plantar fasciitis, bursitis, gout, arthritis

 Sports Medicine Specialists don’t just treat athletes

 Knowledge gained from years of treating athletes applies just as well to the treatment of non-athletes.
-Because the overall successes of sports medicine involves returning a patient to the highest level of function, it can easily be applied to the treatment of those who are injured from things like car accidents, and injuries common with the aging process such as arthritis and sprains.
+Because the overall success of sports medicine involves returning a patient to the highest level of function, it can easily be applied to the treatment of those who are injured from things like car accidents and injuries common with the aging process such as arthritis and sprains.